-Herefordshire and Worcestershire Group Training Association (HWGTA) has, since its formation in 1967, launched thousands of their own apprentices into highly successful careers.
+Herefordshire and Worcestershire Group Training Association (HWGTA) has, since its formation in 1967, launched thousands of apprentices into highly successful careers.

-So if you’re 16 to 24 and looking for the right qualifications, the right job and the right career, then you’ve already made the right decision – to look at our website for the right answers to your questions.
+So if you’re over 16 and looking for the right qualifications, the right job and the right career, then you’ve already made the right decision – to look at our website for the right answers to your questions.

-Here we tell you about the benefits of an apprencticeship or, to put it another way, what’s in it for you.
+Here we tell you about the benefits of an apprenticeship or, to put it another way, what’s in it for you.

 - You will be paid a salary – you literally earn while you learn